 What Is Hypoxic-Ischemic Encephalopathy (HIE)?

-Hypoxic-ischemic encephalopathy (HIE) is a limitation of oxygen and blood flow around the time of birth.
+The definition of hypoxic-ischemic encephalopathy (HIE) is a neonatal birth injury caused by oxygen deprivation and limited blood flow to the baby’s brain at or near the time of birth.
 HIE causes brain injury and can result in cerebral palsy and other cognitive and developmental impairments.
 Other terms used for HIE include birth asphyxia, perinatal asphyxia, and neonatal encephalopathy.

 When blood flow is cut off to parts of the brain, cells begin to break down and release lactic acid and other compounds which can disrupt normal cell function.
 All cells in the brain are impacted by HIE, but neurons (the cells that transmit and process information in the nervous system) are particularly vulnerable to damage due to hypoxia and ischemia in a kind of brain damage called selective neuronal necrosis.
 When oxygen or blood is cut off from the brain, brain cells begin to die off in a chain reaction that makes brain damage worse.

-Other terms for HIE (and phrases commonly associated with HIE) include the following:
+Other terms for HIE (and phrases commonly associated with HIE):

 - Oxygen deprivation at birth

 - Birth asphyxia

 - Baby not breathing at birth